-Walt Disney World Resort Update for July 19-24, 2017by Alan S. Dalinka, contributing writer
+Walt Disney World Resort Update for July 19-24, 2017by Alan S. Dalinka, staff writer

 Walt Disney World Resort Update for July 19–24, 2017

 Writer's note: Not surprisingly, there is an amazing amount of news to report around Walt Disney World Resort following this weekend's Disney D23 Expo 2017 in Anaheim, California.
 Disney Parks Chairman Bob Chapek made good on his promises back at D23 Destination D in November and delivered a whole bunch of news about new attractions, transportation, and more.
 You can watch Adrienne Vincent-Phoenix and me discuss the announcements and share our views in the recorded replay of our Facebook Live video from MousePlanet's booth on the Expo show floor.
 There we also mention several of the rumors that we heard no news about (confirming, denying, or otherwise).

 Adrienne Vincent-Phoenix and Alan S. Dalinka discuss the Parks and Resorts news from the MousePlanet booth on the D23 Expo show floor.